The Houston School District has added more Chromebooks to its inventory. This is just more proof that Chromebooks work for schools.

 Businesses and individuals all contributed to making this happen.
 The program has raised money to provide this amazing technology to students to encourage and improve learning.
 Students who don’t have Internet access can still use Chromebooks, as they have offline modes and apps available for students to work on homework or classwork, and then submit their work after they get a WiFi connection.

 Three new members were added to the staff recently, and more people means more support for the students.

 Chromebooks have been used in classrooms all over the nation.
 Students seem to respond well to them (video via Standard Middle School):

 Chromebooks for schools, classrooms, kids, and students is a bright idea

 A school switching to Chromebooks from Windows or Mac is one thing.
 Staying with Chromebooks and buying more is another thing.
 This just goes to show how you don’t expensive systems for learning.
 Chromebooks make an excellent choice as they’re cheap and easy to use for students.
 This is why Chromebooks are currently dominating the educational market more than the consumer market.
 As more and more schools join the league, Chromebooks are becoming more than just a “netbook.”
 Especially with the Android app update, Chromebooks will be able to do more than ever.
-Chromebooks have come a long way from a bulky laptop with limited function to a omni-laptop that can do a little bit of everything.
+Chromebooks have come a long way from a bulky laptop with a limited function to a omni-laptop that can do a little bit of everything.
 It’s actually really impressive.

 For the typical user, it does everything you expect it to.
 For students, it does more than what typical classrooms demand out of their students.